PeteyChan/SimpleECS/README.md

 var newWorld = World.Create("new World");
 entity.TransferTo(new_world);   // transfer moves entity to the specified world
-                                // since the entity was moved, it's old value is now invalid

 ```
 ## Component Callbacks
 There are 2 component callbacks in SimpleECS, world.OnSet() and world.OnRemove().